About Rom Duckworth

 Since 2010: Develops and delivers original webinar content for National Association of EMS Educators, Sepsis Alliance, Texas Tech University, EMS World Magazine, Journal of Emergency Medical Services (JEMS), Fire Engineering, International Association of Fire Chiefs, and many more.

 Since 2009: Designs, develops and delivers fire, rescue, EMS, education and leadership development programs internationally through the New England Center for Rescue and Emergency Medicine, llc.

 2004-2009: Developed learning management systems for Danbury (CT) Hospital EMS Division.

-1992: Developed first formal recruit training program at Squantz Engine Company, New Fairfield, CT.
+1992: Developed the first formal recruit training program at Squantz Engine Company, New Fairfield, CT.

 2017-2019: Instructor for the National Fire Academy’s EMS Quality Management Program.